malaguitte/mobx-react-tree-ui/README.md

 Both components then use the same logic, we check whether the node being rendered is the `rootSubTree`, e.g
 ```
+// Check whether the current node is the root of the subtree.
 const isSubTreeRoot = props.rootSubTree === props.treeNode;
 ```
 If that's the case we can dynamically add a CSS class to the element using a ternary operator, e.g